openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 Storage Class resource in Kubernetes is used to supply parameters to volumes when they are created.
 It is a convenient way of grouping volumes with common characteristics.
 All parameters take a string value.
 A brief explanation of each parameter is as follows.

-:::info
+:::warning
 The Storage Class parameter `local` has been deprecated and is a breaking change in Replicated PV Mayastor version 2.0.
-Ensure that this parameter is not used.
+Make sure that this parameter is not used.
 :::

 ### "fsType"